dfsp-spirit/brainload/README.md

 `brainload` provides a simple high-level interface to access [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) neuroimaging data in python.
 It is intended for developers and scientists who need to access neuroimaging data for their research.

-`brainload` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the files and then uses [nibabel](http://nipy.org/nibabel/) to open them in the background.
-Optionally, it can use [MayaVi](http://code.enthought.com/pages/mayavi-project.html) to create simple 3D plots of morphometry data on meshes representing brain surfaces.
+`brainload` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the respective files and then uses [nibabel](http://nipy.org/nibabel/) to open them.
+It provides an easy-to-use functional interface to neuroimaging data on multiple levels, from accessing individual files to loading group data for a directory filled with hundreds of subjects.

 [![Build Status](https://travis-ci.org/dfsp-spirit/brainload.svg?branch=master)](https://travis-ci.org/dfsp-spirit/brainload)